Games & Quizzes

 /wiTHˈhōldiNG/

-not expressing affection or warmth of feeling. refusal to give something that is due or desired.
+not expressing affection or warmth of feeling.
+Act of deducting from an employee's salary.
 To hold something back; restrict access to.

 /əˈkwāntəns/